adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 ### IIS

 I could find anything to suggest that Microsoft IIS processes the XFF header, but an official support blog post entitled ["How to use X-Forwarded-For header to log actual client IP address?"](https://techcommunity.microsoft.com/t5/iis-support-blog/how-to-use-x-forwarded-for-header-to-log-actual-client-ip/ba-p/873115) says:
 > If you see multiple IP addresses in X-Forwarded-For column, it means the client went through more than one network device.
 Each network device adds their own IP to the end of the value.
 The left-most IP address is the actual client IP address.
 Others belong to network devices the client go through.

 Which is a _woefully incomplete_ statement.
 I fear for the 97,641 people who read that post.

 ### Tor

 Tor is an anonymity network.
-They have [recently realized](https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/issues/80) that they have a control server that is both directly connected to the internet _and_ behind a reverse proxy and are using XFF to give them trustworthy IPs, so they're vulnerable to spoofing.
+They have [recently realized](https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/issues/80) that they have a control server that is both directly connected to the internet _and_ behind a reverse proxy and they are using XFF to give them trustworthy IPs, so they're vulnerable to spoofing.
 It looks like they're working towards limiting the public-ness of the interface, or doing better verification of CDN connections, or both.

 (Because I looked into it, I'll mention that it looks like they're _not_ falling victim to the ["multiple headers"](#multiple-headers) pitfall.
 It looks like they use Twisted and call `request.getHeader` to get the XFF value.
 The [Twisted source](https://github.com/twisted/twisted/blob/ebb2d360070e468981377b917e3a728ff4e6c7f6/src/twisted/web/http.py#L1068) for that method indicates that it returns the _last_ matching header.
 That could cause problems if you need the Nth-from-the-right header, but I think it's fine in this case.)